-Then you wince when half a liter of hot sugary water is brought to the counter.
+Then you wince when half a litre of hot sugary water is brought to the counter.
 Remember: in Canada, everything is bigger than in most countries (unless you are travelling to the United States!).
 A “small” or “medium” size is usually big enough!

-The bad news is, streets here can be several kilometers long.
+The bad news is, streets here can be several kilometres long.
 Yonge Street, in Toronto, is one of the longest streets in the world at 1,896 km.
 Ahem… enjoy your walk!

 Can’t they talk about anything else?
-No you did not witness the North American Ice Storm of 1998.
+No, you did not witness the North American Ice Storm of 1998.
 Yes, it is quite chilly today with a windchill of -40 °C. No, you didn’t check the Weather Network and you don’t give a damn about the 14-day trend.
 Gosh, what’s with these Canadians?

 And you quite don’t get what the big deal is with the stack of Canadian Tire money on your co-worker’s desk.

 And why he is always pissed off, screaming at the players?
 Isn’t hockey supposed to be just a game, for Christ’s sake?

-You know that it can’t be the sea but you can’t help marveling at how huge and endless rivers and lakes seem to be.
+You can’t help marvelling at how huge and endless rivers and lakes seem to be

 Like… Céline Dion.
-And this band that always plays on radio—ah, Nickelback!
+And this band that always plays on the radio—ah, Nickelback!
 And there is this kid as well, the one who looked like an idiot wearing overalls when meeting Stephen Harper.
 The who?
 The Tragically Hip?
 Billy Talent?
 Crash Test Dummies?
 The Watchmen?
 Nope, never heard of them.

 Like, not a single word.
 Hint: start reading the back of any product package and you will pick it up in no time!
 Mais oui!
 Free French lessons with each box of cereal—a Canada-only special offer!
-(Warning: not applicable for products sold in Chinatown, the translation will likely be hilariously atrocious).
+(Warning, not applicable for products sold in Chinatown, the translation will likely be hilariously atrocious.)